shangdrk/4-year-teaser/README.md

 The gulp task creates a build folder under the project directory and runs the server afterwards.
 A `secrets.js` file will be generated under `./server`.
 It contains app secrets used for cookie session initiation and authentication purposes.

-To skip the authentication, change `process.env.MODE` in `./server/server.js` to something other than `'development'` and rebuild.
+To skip authentication, change `process.env.MODE` in `./server/server.js` to something other than `'development'` and rebuild.

-Now the website is available at `http://localhost:8000`
+Now the website is available at `http://localhost:8000`.

 ## Development